thybag/quick-spot/readme.md

  * `ds.filter(filter, column)` - Filter searchable data set. filter can be method of value to filter on.
 Col can also optionally be provided.
  * `ds.clear_filters()` - Removes all filters from searchable data set.
  * `ds.get()` - Get current results.

+ ## Troubleshooting

+ **Circular references** If you are using quickspot with a data store that includes circular reference (ie. an object that references itself), you will need to ensure you are setting `search_on` with specific columns.
+Currently quickspot has no mechanism to avoid circular reference and will get stuck in an infinite loop when attempting to parse the values from these unless the `search_on` columns are set.